 On completion of this course, the student will be able to:

-- demonstrate, in written examinations, in course work, and in class discussion, that they can comment intelligently on notable matters of form, style, and content;
+- demonstrate, in written examinatiodemonstrate, in written examinations, in course work, and in class discussion, that they can comment intelligently on notable matters of form, style, and content;

 - demonstrate, especially in the course work, that they can make judicious use of dictionaries, commentaries, works of reference, critical studies, and modern translations;